Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Experiments

 \subsection{Crystal structure}

 To determine the crystal structure of \BXMO compounds, powder x-ray diffraction was performed, revealing the high quality of the sample.
 Consequently, these batches were used for the subsequent characterization measurements presented in this paper.
-Fig.~\ref{XRD} shows the x-ray diffraction patterns of \BTMO and \BNMO samples collected at room temperature.
-Rietveld refinements confirmed that both \BTMO and \BNMO crystallized in a trigonal crystal structure (\sg, No.~166), consistent with the previous research studies~\cite{Nguyen2019} on \BNMO.
-A minor secondary phase ($\sim$ 3\,\pct of double perovskite \BXMODP) was identified in both compounds, which was also reported previously for \BNMO~\cite{Nguyen2019}.
-Fig.~\ref{XRD}(c) also illustrates the refined crystal structures.
-In Fig.~\ref{XRD}(c), three MnO$_{6}$ octahedra are connected by their faces, and form a Mn$_{3}$O$_{12}$ trimer.
+Figure~\ref{XRD} shows the x-ray diffraction patterns of \BTMO and \BNMO samples collected at room temperature.
+Rietveld refinements confirmed that both \BTMO and \BNMO crystallized in a trigonal crystal structure (\sg, No.~166), consistent with the previous research~\cite{Nguyen2019} on \BNMO.
+A minor secondary phase [$\sim$3\pct of disordered perovskite \BXMOSP] was identified in both compounds, which was also reported previously for \BNMO~\cite{Nguyen2019}.
+Figures~\ref{XRD}(c) and \ref{XRD}(d) illustrate the refined crystal structures, where three MnO$_{6}$ octahedra are connected by their faces and form a Mn$_{3}$O$_{12}$ trimer.
 The Mn trimers are alternatively connected by corner-sharing nonmagnetic TaO$_{6}$ or NbO$_{6}$ octahedra by forming 12 hexagonal layers in total within the unit cell.
 The extracted structural parameters of \BTMO and \BNMO are provided in Table~\ref{T_1} and Table~\ref{T_2}, respectively.
+Note that we found only a few percentages of the site mixing between Mn and Ta (Nb) sites.